-We walk on Mondays and Thursdays at 11:00 am for about 1/2 hour and we meet in the parking lot on Merrill Rd. just across from the Senior Center.
-Since we start right at 11:00 it is a good idea to get there a few minutes early so you don't miss the group.
+You do not have to sign up for it, just show up either here at the Senior Center at about 10:15 am or in the parking lot on Merrill Rd. just across from the Senior Center. we walk on Mondays and Thursdays at 10:30 am for about 1/2 hour.
+Since we start right at 10:30 it is a good idea to get there a few minutes early so you don't miss the group.
 You do not have to stay with the group but we like to start off together.
 The faster walkers go fast and we hang with the slower paced walkers.
-Please make sure your doctor approves of your walking as we walk about 1 1/2 miles and please please wear proper walking shoes so you do not hurt your feet!
-And remember to wear clothes appropriate for the weather especially as it gets warmer out.
-See you out there!!
+Please make sure your doctor approves of your walking as we walk about 1 1/2 miles and please please wear proper walking shoes with thick soles so you do not hurt your feet!!
+And remember to wear clothes appropriate for the weather although we do NOT walk when it's raining or super hot out!!
+See you out there!!!

 Sweatshirts, Shirts & Hats - Oh My!!